 Pre-pay your taxes at a discount and direct your dollars to jobs and #OregonMade projects.

-The Annual OPIF Tax Credit Auction will be held from Wednesday, September 28, 2022 to September 30, 2022 where $20M of state tax credits were sold at auction.
+The Annual OPIF Tax Credit Auction will be held from 9a Monday, September 18, 2023 to 5p Friday, September 22, 2023 where $20M of state tax credits were sold at auction.

 Want more updates and reminders?
 Please sign up for our OPIF Tax Credit Auction Newsletter on this link.

 These credits can be bid on, purchased and used by individual tax payers and business tax payers alike, and are intended to be used on their Oregon state tax returns.
-Also, the IRS recently clarified the ways in which the purchase of these credits by businesses can be deducted as a business expense.
+Also, the IRS clarified the ways in which the purchase of these credits by businesses can be deducted as a business expense.

 Each year Oregon Film conducts an online auction of (as of 2021) $20million in tax credits where $500 tax credit increments can be bid on for purchase for as little as $450, or 90%.
 Bidders can bid on as many increments as they like, but it is an auction, so the highest bid will win when there are more bids than available credits.